Meet the Pilots

 I live in Horsham, West Sussex and when I am not working I like to keep active by going to the gym, swimming and running.
 I am also a member of a syndicate in a Hot Air Balloon and have had some fantastic flights over the stunning Sussex countryside as well as abroad.

 I started my flying career in 2011 after serving in the New Zealand Army for 6 years and working in the mining industry in Australia for 3 years.
 I learnt to fly in the UK and once qualified, began working as a flight instructor.
 As well as instructing I also gained experience conducting commercial transport flights into major events, conducting sight seeing tours and also carrying out low level pipeline inspection.

 I am very grateful for the opportunity to work with the team at the Air Ambulance Kent Surrey Sussex and contribute to such a worthwhile organisation.

 In my spare time I enjoy spending time with my wife and our two young kids.

 First Officer David Milton

 I first started flying in 2005 pursuing a life long dream to become a pilot, in that time I have flown five different types of helicopters in six different countries.
 Commercially I have been fortunate enough to work in a number of different environments including flying into Silverstone for the British Grand Prix and pleasure flights over central London.
 I also became a flight instructor in 2011 and have enjoyed teaching a wide range of people to fly different helicopters.
-I joined the Kent, Surrey & Sussex Air Ambulance in 2014 fulfilling a goal of joining the Air Ambulance and part of a fantastic team providing a vital service to the South East.
+I joined the charity in 2014 fulfilling a goal of joining the Air Ambulance and part of a fantastic team providing a vital service to the South East.

 First Officer Graham Robinson